TeddyO323/alx-frontend/0x00-html_advanced/README.md

 Copy the content of `5-index.html` into `6-index.html`

 **Work articles:**
-  - Inside the section "Works section", add 3 article tags.
+  - Inside the section `"Works section`", add 3 article tags.
   - add 3 article tags
-    - Inside each article, write "Work #" where the hashtag will be the ordered number (1, 2, or 3).
+    - Inside each article, write `"Work #`" where the hashtag will be the ordered number (1, 2, or 3).

 **News articles:**
-  - Inside the section "Latest news section", add 3 article tags.
+  - Inside the section `"Latest news section`", add 3 article tags.
   - add 3 article tags
-    - Inside each article, write "Article #" where the hashtag will be the ordered number (1, 2, or 3).
+    - Inside each article, write `"Article #`" where the hashtag will be the ordered number (1, 2, or 3).

 **Testimonial articles:**
-  - Inside the section "Testimonials section", add 3 article tags.
+  - Inside the section `"Testimonials section`", add 3 article tags.
   - add 3 article tags
-  - Inside each article, write "Testimonial #" where the hashtag will be the ordered number (1, 2, or 3).
+  - Inside each article, write `"Testimonial #`" where the hashtag will be the ordered number (1, 2, or 3).
 Ignore W3C errors

 **Repo:**